Click on box to play the video of Soke Tani

 The theories behind Shukokai are somewhat complex and it takes a lifetime of study to truly understand the art.
 It is a system of combat which seeks perfection and therefore demands continuous study.

-The Development of Shukokai in Scotland
+Shukokai Karate-Do in Scotland

 Shihan Tommy Morris (8th Dan), Scotland's first karate black belt, is the acknowledged founder of organised karate in Scotland.
 He first became interest in the martial arts during his teenage years.
 Shihan Morris studied a variety of martial arts and karate styles before being introduced to Shukokai karate in 1967 during a visit to the dojo of Sensei Chojiro Tani in Kobe, Japan.
 Shihan Morris described Shukokai as apparently having everything that other styles did not: